rforcier2/searchEngineBasic/README.md

 # searchEngineBasic
-creating very basic search engine to crawl the web.
+Creating very basic search engine to crawl the web.
+ - Created using Python.